tsolucio/coreBOSIERelations/README.md

 The export process will generate an XML file with all the necessary information to recover the relations in the destination installation.
 This information is fundamentally the autonumber identifier field and the internal crmid of the record.

-The way the records will be identified in the importing system will be either by the autonumber field or the crmid which was exported.
+The way the records will be identified in the importing system will be either by the autonumber field or the CRMID which was exported.
 This means that **you MUST** import this information in the destination system **first**.

 ## Import

-The import process will read the XML file and establish the relations defined within it.
+The import process will read the XML file, search for the records using the autonumber or CRMID identifier from the origin installation, and establish the relation between the two modules.

 ## Process